 Please talk to your doctor before beginning any exercise or diet program, including those found on this website.
 The information provided on this site is not intended as a substitute for consultations with your doctor nor is it intended to provide medical advice specific to your condition. (click to read our full disclaimer)

-If you like this article, you might love my gratitude journal!
+If you like this article, you might love my totally unrelated gratitude journal!

-I wrote the introduction to help guide you and provide you with motivation to start your mindset shift and contribute to your growth, as well as to continue on even higher as you go.
+I wrote the introduction to help guide you and provide you with motivation to start your mindset shift and contribute to your growth, then watch your growth compound over time and your life change for the better.

-If nothing else, having something – anything – to serve as a motivational reminder can help a great deal.
+Having something – anything – to serve as a motivational reminder to be grateful can help a great deal.
 Whether it’s a gratitude journal or something else.

 Stay consistent and watch your life change positively.

-You have the power to decide what you believe.
+You have the power to decide what you believe and who you will be.

-So believe in the good and believe in you!
+So believe in the best and believe in you!